All spark plugs wear out as they age and at some point, will cause spark plug problems.

 Excessive Fuel Consumption

 Spark plug problems, might cause your engine, to consume more fuel than usual.
-As the (ECM) has no control over spark strength or oxygen content, it adds fuel to compensate for poor combustion.
+As the (ECM) has no control over spark strength or (O2) content, it adds fuel to compensate for poor combustion.
 A properly working spark plug, helps to ensure the emissions from your vehicle, are kept at a minimum.

 Deteriorated spark plugs, can lower your fuel economy, due to incomplete combustion.
 As your spark plug wears, the gap between the plug electrodes can either, expand or close up.
 Either of these conditions, can negatively affect your fuel economy and emissions.